 It’s not as if concerns regarding Holyfield’s ability to compete at heavyweight were completely unfounded.
 So obvious in this fight was the physical difference between the two men.
 Dokes weighed in at 225 pounds to Holyfield’s 208, and the bigger man’s bulky shoulders and back contrasted sharply with Holyfield’s thin waist and lithe physique.
 This would prove to be a major difference in the bout, although not because it put Holyfield at a disadvantage.
 Dokes appeared plodding throughout, while his supremely athletic opponent danced and dodged his way around the ring, negating Dokes’ ability to target him with his heavier punches.
 In order to avoid getting mired in a slugfest, Holyfield knew superior footwork and mobility were key advantages.

-By the seventh round, Holyfield was landing clean shots and Dokes was cut and running out of time.
-Aware his situation was becoming desperate, the game former champion came on strong in the eighth, throwing effective combinations and asserting his superior size.
+By the seventh round two things were clear: Holyfield vs Dokes was one of the best heavyweight slugfests anyone had seen in years, and, while Evander continued to land clean shots, Dokes was running out of time.
+Aware his situation was desperate, the game former champion came on strong in the eighth, throwing effective combinations and asserting his superior size.
 In this onslaught, his best of the fight, Dokes pushed Holyfield back against the ropes, leaning on the smaller man and using tactics he should have employed from the outset.
 But whatever change in pace he managed to establish was fleeting, since Dokes was inevitably betrayed by his own fatigue and overcome by his more skilled opponent.
-He simply couldn’t maintain the pace and whatever damage Holyfield incurred was forgotten by the beginning of the ninth.
+He simply could not maintain the pace and whatever damage Holyfield incurred was forgotten by the beginning of the ninth.

-The victory bolstered Evander Holyfield’s heavyweight credentials as the ‘Real Deal’ went on to become one of the division’s premier fighters in the 1990s and its only four-time champion.
-‘Dynamite’ Michael Dokes, meanwhile, used this fight as proof he was still a genuine contender, winning his next four bouts before being knocked out by Razor Ruddock in 1990, a loss that basically finished his days as a legitimate title threat.
+The victory bolstered Evander Holyfield’s heavyweight credentials and “Real Deal” would go on to become one of the division’s premier fighters in the 1990s and its only four-time champion.
+Dokes, meanwhile, used this fight as proof he was still a genuine contender, winning his next four bouts before being knocked out by Razor Ruddock in 1990, a loss that finished him as a legitimate title threat.
 While Holyfield’s and Dokes’ careers diverged after their 1989 meeting—the professional trajectories of each man are marked by the oscillations that befall almost every fighter—their clash remains a premiere heavyweight slugfest and a career highlight for both. – Eliott McCormick